 “Here, it is worth mentioning how and where Swamiji was conferred the title of ‘Shree 108’.
 This relates to the occasion when he went to Delhi to attend the wedding of the son of Shri Chhedi Lal Jatav, who was from Agra.
 There, he laid the foundation of Jati Sudhar Achhoot Sabha at Chaudhary Yadavram’s place.
 Following this event, with the efforts of Chaudhari Yadavram and Chhedi Lal Arya, a massive assembly was held in Chaudhary Bade’s Panchayat in front of the Red Fort.
 There was a stir over this gathering in Delhi.
 Subsequently, on 9 October 1921, a debate over the scriptures was held with poetPandit Akhilanand ji, which Swami ji won.
 Upon his triumph, the title of ‘Shri 108’ was bestowed on Swami ji, on the proposal of Arya preacher, Pandit Ramchandra, and the approval and consensus of Shri Naubat Singh, minister of Shahdara Samaj in Delhi, and Swami Datanand.
 Veerratna Shri Devidas ji, editor of ‘Pracheen Bharat’, Delhi, published this news with immense pride and joy.
 Thereafter, the certificate of victory was printed and widely distributed in and outside Delhi.”

 As part of the political reforms introduced by the British government in 1919, various religious sections of society were given representation on the basis of their numerical strength.
 This law was based on the Montagu-Chelmsford report, in which the untouchable sections were given minority status and a provision for their security was introduced.
 According to Nandini Gooptu, this law was also a major reason behind the Shuddhi(reconversion) movement of the Arya Samaj aimed at increasing the Hindu population.”
 On the other hand, this law paved the way for the political rights of the untouchable sections of society.
-Dr Ambedkar has written that it was unfortunate that while the particulars of the Constitution were being framed, the Government of India found it difficult to make any provision for the protection of the untouchable sections, except their nominal representation in the legislative assemblies through nomination.
+Dr Ambedkar has written that it was unfortunate that while the particulars of the Government of India Act 1919 were being framed, the government found it difficult to make any provision for the protection of the untouchable sections, except their nominal representation in the legislative assemblies through nomination.
 In such a situation, first of all, it was imperative that Untouchables asked for necessary measures for their security in the face of the atrocities and oppression by the Hindus.
 Dr Ambedkar ensured that this was done when he submitted a memorandum to the Minorities Committee in the Round Table Conference.
-The memorandum consisted of eight demands, among which equal citizenship rights, free enjoyment of equal rights, protection against discrimination, adequate representation in legislatures, adequaterepresentation in government services, redress against prejudicial action or neglect of interests, were prominent.
+The memorandum consisted of eight demands, among which equal citizenship rights, freedom to exercise equal rights, protection against discrimination, adequate representation in legislatures, adequate representation in government services, redress against prejudicial action or neglect of interests, were prominent.